Believers in Yahushua Messiah [the Hebrew name for Jesus Christ] desire to follow Him.

 “The reading of the Word … is a kind of HEARING with the eyes, and faith will often come to men while they are reading the Word of God for themselves. … The reading of the Word is a quiet HEARING of the still small voice of the printed page.
 Faith comes by the Word of God reaching our minds, and our knowing and understanding it.
 ‘The entrance of God’s Word gives light.'” – Charles Spurgeon

 As Charles Spurgeon said, studying/reading the Scriptures is a way of hearing the still, small voice of the Holy Spirit.
 This has happened to me many times.
-Studying/reading the Scriptures increases our personal understanding of Father’s Ways, which will always be a means of building up our faith, and thus our obedience to Father.
+Studying/reading the Scriptures is a means of building up our faith, increasing our personal understanding of Father’s Ways, and thus, our obedience to Father.

-And so to remove this obstacle to hearing God’s voice, we must learn to be willing to read and study God’s Word, so that we can receive [act on] its guidance.
+And so to remove this obstacle to hearing God’s voice, we must be willing to read and study God’s Word, so that we can receive [act on] its guidance.

 Obstacle #4 – an unwillingness to cultivate Sensitivity to the Holy Spirit